MariaXu888/portfolio-market-risk-analysis/README.md

+# ⭐ If you find this project useful, please consider starring the repository.
 # Portfolio Market Risk Analysis (VaR & CVaR)
 This project implements a Python-based portfolio market risk framework using SPY, TLT, and GLD ETF data.